 I am very grateful to the German Wine Institute for arranging my visit to Germany in April 2014.
 They put together a great itinerary which included top quality historic wineries, co-operatives, large concerns and rising stars, alongside meetings with promotional bodies.
 My personal thanks go to Carola Keller and to Ansgar Schmitz.

-While these two wine growers are very different they both have very distinctive bottle labels.
+While these two winegrowers are very different they both have very distinctive bottle labels.
 But even here the contrast could not be greater.
-Richter use their lovely, old-fashioned labels with centuries old maps of the relevant villages, wrapped around with a vine with its azure flowers!
+Richter use their lovely, old-fashioned labels with centuries-old maps of the relevant villages, wrapped around with a vine with its azure flowers!
 Classy, reassuring and traditional.
-On the other hand, Pauly have gone to some trouble to design a smart contemporary label.
+On the other hand, Pauly has gone to some trouble to design a smart contemporary label.
 When the bottle is upright you see the outlines of the hills of the Mosel region, when it is on its side you are presented with the faces in relief of the three generations.